lokmane101/lokmane101/README.md

 ## About Me

-- 🔭 I’m currently working on a Big Data project.
+- 🔭 I’m currently working on a moroccan law chatbot .
 - 🌱 I’m currently learning  data visualization.
 - 🤔 I’m looking for help with µ finding a summer internship in data engineering/science/analytics.
 - 💬 Ask me about anything data-related, from big data technologies to data visualization.